devloic/utils-plugin/README.md

-During development with azuracast or when deploying a new station with lots of content it becomes boring to recreate stations, playlists and upload media manually.
+During development with azuracast or when deploying a new station with lots of content it becomes tedious to recreate stations, playlists and upload media manually.
 This plugin will create stations, playlists and import media using a one-shot process with the azuracast_cli command.

 ## installing utils-plugin